someweisguy/esp_dmx/README.md

 }
 ```

+When an RDM responder receives a non-broadcast packet addressed to it, it must respond with a properly formatted response packet.
+Packets may become lost or corrupted due to poor bus conditions or due to poorly-made RDM devices.
+Many devices are advertised as being RDM compliant but may not be.
+Non-compliant devices are often sold by third-party manufacturers or by knock-off imitation brands.
+Some RDM commands may work on non-compliant devices, but others may not.

+To determine if an RDM error occurred, the error code in `rdm_response_t` can be read.

+- `ESP_ERR_INVALID_RESPONSE` occurs when an RDM response was improperly formatted.
+- `ESP_ERR_INVALID_CRC` indicates that the computed checksum does not match the checksum received in the RDM packet.
+- `ESP_ERR_NOT_SUPPORTED` indicates that an RDM `RESPONSE_TYPE_ACK_OVERFLOW` response was received.
+This response is valid for some RDM commands but is not currently supported by this library.

+Receiving any other error code in the `rdm_response_t` indicates an error receiving DMX data.
+The appropriate error condition can be determined by referencing the DMX error codes listed above.

+### Timing Macros

 It should be noted that this library does not automatically check for DMX timing errors.
 This library does provide macros to assist with timing error checking, but it is left to the user to implement such measures.
 DMX and RDM each have their own timing requirements so macros for checking DMX and RDM are both provided.
 The following macros can be used to assist with timing error checking.

 - `DMX_BAUD_RATE_IS_VALID()` evaluates to true if the baud rate is valid for DMX.